Fregate Island Foundation

 Whipspiders, also known as tailless whip scorpions, are actually neither spiders nor scorpions.
 These strange looking creatures belong to a separate arachnid order called Amblypygids, meaning “blunt rump,” a reference to their lack of tails.

-Another superstar amongst our little friends is the ‘Fregate Beatle’.
+Another superstar amongst our little friends is the ‘Fregate Beetle’.
 The Fregate Island Giant Tenebrionid Beetle, is classified as ‘Critically Endangered’ on the IUCN Red List of Threatened Species.
-It is one of the largest beetles in the western Indian Ocean and is now only known from Fregate Island, Seychelles, where it is found mainly on the Sandragon Tree(Pterocarpus indicus).
-Amongst the view exemplars we have on the island, you will only find a few colonies in the Zoo of London, Zürich and Warsaw.
+It is one of the largest beetles in the western Indian Ocean and is now only known from Fregate Island, Seychelles, where it is found mainly on the Sandragon Tree (Pterocarpus indicus).
+Apart from the many exemplars we have on the island, you will only find safety colonies in the zoos of London, Zurich and Warsaw for scientific research purposes.

 The Fregate Island Enid Snail (Pachnodus fregatensis) is a terrestrial species that occupies a single, continuous range of only two square kilometers on Fregate Island in the Seychelles archipelago and is also classified as endangered on the IUCN Red List of Threatened Species.